 A malicious person could write a bot

-This article describes how to make a casual bot writer’s or app repackager’s life a little more difficult by protecting against the most straightforward attacks on your API from scrapers, cheaters, id-thieves, DDoSers and other nefarious cyber-denizens.
+This article describes how to make a casual bot writer’s or app repackager’s life a little more difficult by improving your mobile security position against the most straightforward attacks against your API from scrapers, cheaters, id-thieves, DDoSers and other nefarious cyber-denizens.

 A solution for preventing bots from exploiting your API is to have the app prove its authenticity for any request to the server.
 This can be done by embedding a secret into your app.
 The secret is then used on every API request to prove that the app is genuine.